PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 groups.
 You will also need Power BI Service administrator permissions to configure Power BI settings to give the service principal for an Azure AD application to ability to access the Power BI REST API.
-If you do not have a Microsoft 365 environment for testing, you can create one for free by following the steps in **[Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf)**.
+If you do not have a Microsoft 365 environment for testing, you can create a App-Owns-Data development environment for free by following the steps in **[Create a Development Environment for Power BI Embedding](https://github.com/PowerBiDevCamp/Camp-Sessions/raw/master/Create%20Power%20BI%20Development%20Environment.pdf)**.

 To set up the  **App-Owns-Data Starter Kit** solution for testing, you